-Sharing and downloading copyrighted music, movies, and games from the Internet without proper authorization is considered piracy-a violation of federal copyright laws and K-State policy.
-In addition the Recording Industry Association of America (RIAA) and the Motion Picture Association of America (MPAA) have been successfully suing file sharers all over the United States.
-Furthermore, the Higher Education Opportunity Act of 2008 places specific requirements on universities to deal with the problem, as described in K-State's plan to combat illegal file sharing.
+Sharing and downloading copyrighted material (movies, music, etc.) from the Internet without proper authorization is considered piracy-a violation of federal copyright laws and K-State policy.
+To combat piracy, the Recording Industry Association of America (RIAA) and the Motion Picture Association of America (MPAA) have been successfully suing file sharers all over the United States.
+For those at K-State, the Higher Education Opportunity Act of 2008 places specific requirements on universities to deal with the problem.
+This is addressed in K-State's plan to combat illegal file sharing.

 You can learn more about K-State's plan to combat illegal file sharing based on the Higher Education Opportunity Act of 2008 in this document.

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.

 Most of the piracy on the Internet is carried out using Peer-to-Peer (P2P) network applications such as Kazaa, eMule, BitTorrent and Gnutella clients like LimeWire.

 While these programs can facilitate the quick and easy sharing of files, using them to share copyrighted files is prohibited by K-State policy and federal law.

 Piracy is a form of copyright infringement that refers to the illegal copying, distribution, or use of software, music, movies or any other media that can be digitally stored and transferred.
 Illegal piracy causes significant lost revenue for publishers, which in turn results in higher prices for the consumer.